Flotomate/product_docs/source/admin/patch-package-deployment.rst

 Adding Multiple Scopes
 ^^^^^^^^^^^^^^^^^^^^^^

--  You can create more than one Scope to accommodate multiple Remote Offices (a Scope can have only one Remote Office).
+-  You can create more than one Scope (target) to accommodate multiple Remote Offices (a Scope can have only one Remote Office).
 The actual Endpoint Computer list is cumulative of all available Scopes (added manually and automatically).